 Hyacinths, including grape hyacinth and bluebells, are extremely popular for their bright colours and delightful aroma.
 They are relatively easy to nurture and spring and early summer are the ideal seasons for them to bloom.
 Unfortunately, their bulbs, flowers and leaves are all extremely harmful in high quantities, so pets that like to munch their way through nice-smelling flowers are particularly at risk.
-Irritation and vomiting is common in any animal that ingests these plants, but Labradors prone to digging and eating whatever they can find are the breed of dog most often treated for more severe cases of poisoning.
+Irritation and vomiting are common in any animal that ingests these plants, but Labradors prone to digging and eating whatever they can find are the breed of dog most often treated for more severe cases of poisoning.

 Tulips are from the same family of plant as hyacinths, so bear many of the same characteristics: bright, colourful, sweet-smelling…and highly toxic to cats and dogs.
 It is the bulbs of the tulip which are most toxic and, while a fast response by your vet will probably yield a good prognosis, symptoms can be severe and dangerous, so consider how worth the risk it is to have tulips in your own garden or home and be careful when taking your pet outdoors.

-Certainly, one of the UK’s most widespread flowers and a key indicator that spring has arrived, the daffodil shouldn’t be so celebrated by pet owners.
+As one of the UK’s most widespread flowers and a key indicator that spring has arrived, the daffodil shouldn’t be so celebrated by pet owners.
 The whole plant is poisonous to dogs and cats, but it is the bulb that is most dangerous of all.
 The small crystals of toxins on the outer layers of the bulbs can trigger aggressive vomiting and diarrhoea, abdominal pains and breathing problems, amongst other serious symptoms.

 This ornamental shrub is easy to maintain and a nice way to brighten up your garden, but it is also highly toxic to animals.
-The entire plant is poisonous, but just a handful of the more accessible leaves can be lethal to a cow, let alone much smaller cats and dogs.
+The entire plant is poisonous, but just a handful of the more accessible leaves can be lethal to a cow, let alone much smaller animals such as cats and dogs.
 Reactions can be very severe and sudden, so we recommend avoiding planting these in your garden if you own pets.

 While several aspects of this plant are poisonous to cats and dogs, it is the root which is especially dangerous.
 Keeping cyclamen as a house plant and out of reach of your pets should mean you are unlikely to experience any problems, but if your pet is able to dig up the root in the garden and take a few nibbles, severe reactions and even death is highly probable.

 Amaryllis bulbs are extremely popular in UK gardens for their bright colours and quick blooming.
-Poisoning is rare in both dogs and cats, but if your pet is particularly prone to eating plant life, and if you have a high number of bulbs around your home or garden, high ingestion could lead to some of the more common symptoms of poisoning, like those listed below.
+Poisoning is rare in both dogs and cats, but if your pet is particularly prone to eating plant life, and if you have a high number of bulbs around your home or garden, ingestion could lead to some of the more common symptoms of poisoning, like those listed previously.

 Delphinium & Larkspur

-Yew trees are popular ornamental trees found in attractive private and public and gardens.
+Yew trees are popular ornamental trees found in attractive private and public gardens.
 However, despite their health properties, they contain a number of toxins which are harmful to pets.
-Cats are less likely to suffer these toxins, but dogs frequently ingest them from the bark of the tree while playing with sticks that have fallen to the ground.
+Cats are less likely to suffer from these toxins, but dogs frequently ingest them from the bark of the tree while playing with sticks that have fallen to the ground.
 It is the wide mix of toxins that means reactions can be remarkably varied depending on your pet, so seek treatment from your vet as soon as possible to decrease suffering and increase the chance of a fast recovery.

 Aconitum (Monkshood, Wolfsbane)

 Aconitum plants are very common throughout the UK, often growing among thick bushes, and are extremely poisonous to dogs, cats and even humans.
-Fortunately, while every part of them is toxic, from their roots and seeds to the flower petals, they are just as foul tasting; so, cats and dogs are unlikely to try and eat the plant.
+Fortunately, while every part of them is toxic, from their roots and seeds to the flower petals, they are just as foul tasting; so cats and dogs are unlikely to try and eat the plant.
 Still, ingestion does sometimes occur and is not only likely to cause vomiting, but can even lead to serious heart problems, so it is vital you take your pet to the vet as quickly as possible if you suspect your pet has eaten any part of this family of plants.

 Another key sign that spring has well and truly arrived, daisies are far less toxic than most other plants listed here, but are known to irritate some cats and dogs, as well as being poisonous if consumed in high quantities.
 However, even if your pet is only exhibiting minor symptoms, your vet should always be consulted when you suspect poisoning.

 These creeping and climbing plants are highly popular for decorating otherwise bland exterior walls, but the leaves and berries produced by the various sub-species are all considered to be toxic to dogs, and cats too.
-Dogs are the more likely of the two species to try to eat ivy often and doing so can lead to severe bouts of poison and even a coma, so it is essential you seek medical treatment for your pet immediately if you suspect they have eaten any part of the plant.
+Dogs are the more likely of the two species to try to eat ivy and doing so can lead to severe poisoning and even a coma, so it is essential you seek medical treatment for your pet immediately if you suspect they have eaten any part of the plant.

 We are quickly becoming more aware of how toxic grapes can be to dogs.
 Even small amounts can be dangerous, so any pet owners should consider removing any grape plants and vines around their home.
-More severe reactions can result in acute kidney failure or long-term urinary problems, but it is also not uncommon to witness some of the more typical signs of poisoning (see below); so, as always, don’t take the risk; consult your vet if you suspect any poisoning, whatsoever.
+More severe reactions can result in acute kidney failure or long-term urinary problems, but it is also not uncommon to witness some of the more typical signs of poisoning so, as always, don’t take the risk; consult your vet if you suspect any poisoning whatsoever.

 As one of the nation’s favourite flowers, lilies don’t only line our garden beds but fill most flower stores and vases inside our homes.
 However, it is the same delightful smell and attractive flower which we enjoy that can make them a tempting and curious snack for cats.
-All lilies will cause at least minor poisoning, but the Asiatic, Day, Easter, Japanese Show and Tiger lilies which are extremely dangerous; just a few petals or leaves can be enough to cause extreme pain or even death and require an extensive detoxification treatment by your vet to heal your pet.
+All lilies will cause at least minor poisoning, but the Asiatic, Day, Easter, Japanese Show and Tiger lilies are extremely dangerous; just a few petals or leaves can be enough to cause extreme pain or even death and require an extensive detoxification treatment by your vet to heal your pet.
 Some cats don’t even mean to eat these plants, but brush against them and later ingest their pollen accidentally while grooming.
 If you have a cat, it is far safer to avoid lilies entirely.